 The Elizabeth melon is available from early spring into summer.

-Elizabeth melons have a round to slightly oval shape, and it is typically 1.5 to 2.5 pounds.
+Elizabeth melons have a round to slightly oval shape, and it is typically one to two and a half pounds.
 It has a thick skin like cantaloupe or honeydew.
 It's skin is bright yellow, and it's flesh is white.
 When the Elizabeth melon matures, it will give off a wonderful fragrance.
 The intensity of the aroma is a good indicator of Elizabeth melon’s maturity.
 When choosing Elizabeth melons, it is also better to pick ones that are heavy and dense.
 Heavy and dense Elizabeth melons tend to be juicier.
 The surface of the Elizabeth melon should be smooth, and the fruit itself should be hard.
 A perfectly chosen Elizabeth melon should live up to its name, as one of the sweetest melons available.